ackinacki/ackinacki/README.md

 | Storage       | 1 TB of high performance NVMe SSD (PCIe Gen3 with 4 lanes or better)         |
 | Network       | The effective bandwidth may be limited to 1 Gbps full-duplex total traffic, meaning no more than 1 Gbps in each direction (ingress and egress).
 A 2.5 Gbps or better full-duplex network interface card (NIC) should be installed to support anticipated future load increases and avoid hardware replacement.                                                      |

-# (Current Phase) Joining the Acki Nacki Network from the Genesis Block
+# (Completed) Joining the Acki Nacki Network from the Genesis Block

 During this phase, information is being collected to form the Zerostate and nodes are being prepared for the network launch.
 If you want to join the network right from the start, you need to take part in this phase.